lisagjh/voorhoede/README.md

 *Would you like to create an issue?
-We'd appreciate it if you could do this in the  [FDND Agency repo](https://github.com/fdnd-agency/voorhoede). so we can add it to our project board*
+We'd appreciate it if you could do this in the  [FDND Agency repo](https://github.com/fdnd-agency/voorhoede).
+This helps us keep everything in one place.*

 # Dutch Digital Agencies